 The use of layers n1, n3, and n4 is no longer recommended since Acrobat 6.
 Acrobat 6.0 and higher recommends that only layer n0 and n2 be present.

 No Support in Qoppa

 Qoppa PDF rendering code does not have built-in logic to turn on or off the layers based on the signature validity.
 Our code follows the standard PDF specifications when it comes to rendering the appearance stream and is rendering all of the layers.
-When rendering such signatures, the signature appearance may display both the question mark (from n1 layer) as well as the validity check mark (from n3 layer).
+When rendering such signatures, the signature appearance may display both the question mark or validity check mark (from n1 layer) as well as the invalid cross (from n3 layer).

 Do you plan to add support for this?

 No. There were good reasons for discontinuing this feature.
 A viewing application essentially has to modify the document (although only internally) based on the state of the digital signature, to remove commands to draw only some of the layers.
 This goes against the whole principle of digital signatures.

 We’ve considered adding support for this, but there is a few factors that stopped us from doing so:

 - This format has not been used since 2003, almost 20 years ago.